geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 Current Density
 ---------------

-According to Ohm’s law there is a linear correlation between the current density and the electric field at that location:  \\(\\mathbf{J} = \\sigma \\mathbf{E}\\).
+The current density describes the magnitude of the electric current per unit cross-sectional area at a given point in space.
-This can be applied when computing both the total and the primary current densities, but not to the secondary.
+According to Ohm’s law there is a linear relationship between the current density and the electric field at any location within the field:
-The secondary current density is defined as a difference between two other current densities.
+\\(\\mathbf{J} = \\sigma \\mathbf{E}\\).
+This can be directly used to compute both the total and the primary current densities.
-When current flows through conductivity discontinuities, only the normal component of current density is continuous across the interface according to (boundary condition, links).
+Note that the secondary current density is defined as a difference between two other current densities.
+This leads to an important implication that when current flows through conductivity discontinuities, only the normal component of current density is continuous across the interface.

 .. plot::